Council Tax Information

 I've received a bill and I have never had to pay before

-Due to the abolition of council tax benefit and the introduction of council tax support you may have to contribute something towards your council tax bill when previously you may not have had to.
-Find out more information about council tax support.
+Due to the abolition of council tax benefit and the introduction of council tax reduction you may have to contribute something towards your council tax bill when previously you may not have had to.
+Find out more information about council tax reduction.